Krishna Kant

 Secure Information Systems (CSIS), George Mason University (GMU).

-My research at GMU was also
+My research at GMU was

-DNS/DNS-SEC and of inter-domain routing (BGP).
+particularly robustness of DNS/DNS-SEC and of inter-domain routing (BGP).

 While at GMU, I also